 My start weight photo is on the left and after is on the right.
-I have currently lost 13 more pounds than the after photo above bringing my total to 60lbs lost, but you still get the idea.
+I have lost 13 more pounds than the after photo above bringing my total to 60lbs lost, but you still get the idea.

 1. It’s normal for losing weight to take time

 There are many reasons why weight loss can take time.
-There are surprising life changes that can come up and rob you of you willpower.
-Sometimes emotional issues can take a months to overcome and deconstruct to find the change needed to move forward.
-Along with the previously mentioned, I had some issues with medications for almost a year that I could not consistantly lose weight on.
-It would be like I was taking taking two steps forward and one step back dozens of times.
+There are surprising life changes that can come up and rob you of your willpower.
+Sometimes emotional issues can take months to overcome and deconstruct to find the change needed to move forward.
+Along with the previously mentioned, I had some issues with medications for almost a year I could not consistently lose weight on.
+A lot of the time I felt like I was taking two steps forward and one step back dozens of times.
 Persistence in remaining open to learning and analyzing actions and behavior have been key to remaining successful.

 2. Making myself the priority.